Saturday, December 12, 2009

 Nuclear Energy Safety

-After milling, the ore undergoes an enrichment process to raise the fissionable material to usable levels.
-This process is expensive and for the most part is no safer than mining and milling the ore.
-(Enger) After enrichment, the uranium is formed into pellets, which are encased in metal rods, and are more or less ready to produce energy.
+After enrichment, the uranium is formed into pellets, which are encased in metal rods, and are more or less ready to produce energy.
 This process is also riddled with hazard, should the pellets somehow breach their containment.
 (USNRC)

 Post-production use of the fuel has had the most obvious drawbacks, with incidents like Chernobyl in Russia, and Three Mile Island in the United States.
-These are not just minor drawbacks though; rather, serious ecological nightmares that could change the course of an entire species, or group of species, including our own.
+These are not just minor drawbacks; rather, serious ecological nightmares that could change the course of an entire species, or group of species, including our own.
 (Enger)

 The fuel only has a limited life span.
 Ultimately, it must be discarded in favor of new fuel rations with greater strength.
 However, the spent fuel cannot just be thrown away.
 It still maintains radioactive properties that are at levels that would pose a serious threat to any life form.
-Since re-processing the spent fuel, to create new fuel is complicated by a hazardous process, the only option currently available is storage.
-Unfortunately, since U-238 has a half-life of approximately 5 billion years, this means permanent and perpetual storage.
-(Enger)

 . . .